techtonik/leanbook/README.md

-The source code for this book: https://leanpub.com/reversingpythonpackaging
+The source of this book:
+https://leanpub.com/reversingpythonpackaging